May not cover factors relevant to a particular situation or circumstance.

 UK regulated firms/businesses must, as a minimum take account of the following:

 Dual-use items are goods, software, technology, documents and diagrams which can be used for both civil and military applications.
 They can range from raw materials to components and complete systems, such as aluminium alloys, bearings, or lasers.
 They could also be items used in the production or development of military goods, such as machine tools, chemical manufacturing equipment and computers.
+Dual-use goods are subject to legislative control.

 The UK’s Department for International Trade and The Export Control Joint Unit issued Guidance on arms embargoes, trade control restrictions, defence export policies and restrictions on terrorist organisations.
 Guides are also available with details of EU or Organization for Security and Co-operation in Europe (‘OSCE’) embargoes and stricter trade controls for particular countries.